The timetable for the planned, phased reopening of sectors includes the reopening of many settings from 26 April 2021.

 This includes pubs, bars, restaurants or cafes that may be part of another business, such as a hotel, visitor attraction or club.
 We'd also ask owners or managers of other businesses and services to collect and record the details of visitors.

 One way of making sure you collect people's details is by displaying a Check In Scotland QR code poster at your venue, and asking anyone who visits to scan this QR code when they arrive.

-If you already have a way of taking the details of people who visit your venue, such as your own QR code method or another type of booking system, you can carry on using this method instead of switching to a Check In Scotland QR code poster.
+If you already have a way of taking the details of people who visit your business or venue, such as your own QR code method or another type of booking system, you can carry on using this method instead of switching to a Check In Scotland QR code poster.
 But, as Check In Scotland is designed to work with Scotland's Test and Protect system, we would encourage you to look at switching, if you can.

 It's free to create your Check In Scotland QR code poster and you can display it on posters at your venue from 18 December.
 It should only take around 5 minutes to fill in your details and create your QR code poster.

 Where to display your Check In Scotland QR code poster

-You should display your Check In Scotland QR code poster around your venue and request any visitors scan the QR code when they arrive at your venue.
+You should display your Check In Scotland QR code poster around your business or venue and request any visitors scan the QR code as soon as they arrive.
 This includes customers, staff and anyone else who visits your venue.

-What visitors to your venue need to do
+What visitors to your business or venue need to do

 When a visitor first scans your venue's unique QR code, it will launch a Check In Scotland online form on their phone.
 Your visitor needs to enter their contact details, including their name and contact number, and click 'check in' to confirm they're at your venue.
 This will record the date and time they arrived.

 When they leave, they should check out.
 If they still have the online form open on their phone, they just need to press 'check out'.
 If they don't have the online form open, they can check out by rescanning your venue's QR code.